Long Term Care Admin/Management

 Online Long Term Care Admin/Management Programs

-In the 2019-2020 academic year, 31 schools offered some type of long term care administration/management program.
+In 2019-2020, 31 schools offered a long term care administration/management program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|